darktrace/gcp-vsensor-quickstart/README.md

 ### Packet Mirroring

-To configure packet mirroring, you must:
-- Configure the [load balancer](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) to add further Frontend subnets.
-- Create a [packet mirroring policy](https://console.cloud.google.com/networking/packetmirroring) connected to the load balancer.
+To configure packet mirroring sessions extra to the `subnets-to-mirror` defined above, you must create a further [packet mirroring policy](https://console.cloud.google.com/networking/packetmirroring) to the provided packet mirror collector.

+** NOTE: ** IPv6 support (if enabled above) also requires the packet filter to be changed during the policy creation to allow IPv6 traffic.

 ### Logging / Metrics